 Join us in celebrating Bi Visibility Day

-Sarah Shahid is a member of our LGBT staff network committee and has worked as a clerical assistant in the English Language Teaching Centre (ELTC) since joining the University in 2008.
+Sarah Shahid is a member of our LGBT+ staff network committee and has worked as a clerical assistant in the English Language Teaching Centre (ELTC) since joining the University in 2008.
+Sarah is also a full-time welfare officer during the Summer School, offering advice and support to students.

-As an out and proud bisexual, Sarah is passionate about working towards eradicating biphobia and bi-invisibility and has delivered conference workshops on these subjects.
+As a bi role model at the University, Sarah is passionate about working towards eradicating biphobia and bi-invisibility and has delivered conference workshops on these subjects.

 Sarah said: “Biphobia is ever-prevalent in today’s society.
 Bisexual people find themselves questioned over their sexuality and it’s quite common for people to be dismissive of bisexuality.”